ezequielpilcsuk/ezequielpilcsuk/README.md

 ### About me 👋
 - Pronouns: he/him.
 - On my third year of a Computer Science Major in the Federal University of Santa Catarina (UFSC).
-- Currently doing Computer Organization, Computer Networks II, Databases and Calculus II classes.
+- Currently taking Computer Organization, Computer Networks II, Databases and Calculus II classes.